elasticdog/hyperboriarch/README.md

     $ ansible-playbook site.yml --tags=iptables

-Only cjdns and ssh (port 22) are allowed through the firewall out of the box, so you'll have to update the appropriate templates if you want to expose other services.
+Only cjdns and ssh (TCP port 22) are allowed through the firewall out of the box, so you'll have to update the appropriate templates if you want to expose other services.

 Updating cjdns